dataiap/dataiap/day2/README.md

 	import matplotlib.pyplot as plt
 	fig = plt.figure(figsize=(50, 30))
-	subplot1 = fig.add_subplot(2, 3, 1)
-	subplot2 = fig.add_subplot(2, 3, 2)

 It is common to create multiple subfigures or `subplots` in a single figure.  `fig.add_subplot(nrows, ncols, i)` tells the figure to treat the area as a nrows x ncols grid, and return an [Axes](http://matplotlib.sourceforge.net/api/axes_api.html) object that represents the i'th grid cell.
 You will then create your chart by calling methods on object.
 It helps me to think of an Axes object as a subplot.

+	subplot1 = fig.add_subplot(2, 3, 1)
+	subplot2 = fig.add_subplot(2, 3, 2)

 For example, the above code creates a figure with the following layout.
 The black box is the area of the figure, while each blue box is a subplot in a 2x3 grid.
 The number in a blue box is the subplot's index.

 <center><img src="./subplotlayout.png" width="50%"/></center>

 It's important to mention that `add_subplot` does not actually create a grid, it just finds the area in an imaginary grid where a `subplot` should be and return an object that represents the area.
-Thus it is possible to do draw on overlapping `subplots`.
+Thus it is possible to do draw on overlapping `subplots`.  <span style="color:red">Be careful!</span>

 	fig.add_subplot(2, 3, 1)
 	fig.add_subplot(2, 1, 1)

-You will often see a shorthand for creating subplots when the number of rows and number of columns are less than 10.  `fig.add_subplot(xyz)` returns the z'th subplot in a x by y grid.
+When you read matplotlib code on the internet, you will often see a shorthand for creating subplots when the subplot index, number of rows, and number of columns are all less than 10.  `fig.add_subplot(xyz)` returns the z'th subplot in a x by y grid.
 So `fig.add_subplot(231)` returns the first subplot in a 2x3 grid.

 ### How Drawing Works